lockss/lockss-rtd-manual/docs/installing/running.rst

       :samp:`Filesystem type of {<k3s_dir>} ({<k3s_mountpoint>}) is {<fs_type>}; proceeding`

-      .. admonition:: Error conditions and warnings and what to do about them
+      .. admonition:: Error conditions and warnings, and what to do about them

          .. dropdown:: Filesystem type of K3s state data directory is NFS
             :name: running-k3s-nfs